Billions wiped off Nio's market value as shares plunge 9.5% on news of GIC lawsuit

-Shares of Nio tumbled as much as 9.5 per cent after Singapore's sovereign wealth fund GIC on Thursday (Oct 16) filed a lawsuit against the Chinese electric vehicle (EV) maker and its top executives.
+Shares of Nio tumbled 9.5 per cent after Singapore's sovereign wealth fund GIC on Thursday (Oct 16) filed a lawsuit against the Chinese electric vehicle (EV) maker and its top executives.

 The suit alleges that Nio unlawfully recognised immediate revenue of more than US$600 million (S$777 million) from a battery asset and leasing joint venture, Weineng Battery Asset, which was actually controlled by Nio and which it failed to disclose.

-Shares of Nio on the Singapore Exchange dropped as much as US$0.96 to the day's low of US$6 as at 1.25pm.
+Shares of Nio on the Singapore Exchange dropped as much as 13.8 per cent — or US$0.96 — to the day's low of US$6 as at 1.25pm.
 At that price, Nio's market capitalisation was down by about US$2.4 billion.

 The company, which is also listed in Hong Kong, suffered similar losses on the bourse there.
 Its shares fell as much as 13 per cent as at 1.38pm after having closed at HK$54.15 (S$9.03) on Wednesday.

-They later pared some of the losses to be 8.1 per cent down as at 2pm.
+They later pared some of the losses to be nine per cent down at the end of the trading day.

 In its last reported results, for the second quarter of 2025, Nio's revenue was up nine per cent year on year at 19 billion yuan (S$3.4 billion), with its net loss reduced one per cent to five billion yuan.
 Its vehicle deliveries increased 25.6 per cent to 72,056 vehicles.